halfwit/registry/README.md

  - description
  - fd0/fd1 (?)

-Services may be read by anyone, but can only be modified by the owner.
+Services may be read by anyone, but can only be modified by the creator or registry owner.
 Request must come from users in the same authdom.

 ### ndb/registry